turbonomic/tbutil/docs/JS-ADDINS.md

-# Add-ins available to TBUtil 1.3h JS formatters and TBScripts
+# Add-ins available to TBUtil 2.0a JS formatters and TBScripts

-*Last updated: 20 May 2021*
+*Last updated: 7 Jun 2021*

 Note: the selection of features and functions available to scripts depends on the context in which they are called.
 The following context types exist..